EOSLaoMao/theBlacklist/README.md

 6.`action` is a choice field, valid choices are `add` and `remove`, meaning add or remove accounts from certain types of black/white list.

-Currently, all the orders came from ECAF only requested to `add` certain accounts to `actor-blacklist`, but as some disputes will be resolved in the future, it is possible that ECAF will issue Order to release certain accounts from `actor-blacklist`.
-By then, ECAF can set an new entry with `action` field value `remove` to release account.
+Currently, all the orders came from ECAF only requested to `add` certain accounts to `actor-blacklist`, but as some disputes resolved in the future, it is possible that ECAF will issue orders to release certain accounts from `actor-blacklist`.
+By then, ECAF can set a new entry with `action` field value `remove` to release accounts.

 7.`accounts` is an array of account, coming from ECAF order.